adct-the-experimenter/timeline-track-editor/README.md

 # To place points on graph in DoubleTrack
 Left click on graph in track to place a point in track.
 Right Click on point in graph in track to remove a point from the graph.

+# Feedback
+Please send questions or comments to this email address bringerofawesomefood @ gmail . com without the spaces.